 Does insurance cover inlay and onlay?

-You will have part of the costs reimbursed depending on the rate of reimbursement, your insurance company and the area you live.
+You will have part of the costs reimbursed depending on the rate of reimbursement, your insurance company, and the area you live.

 However, some insurance providers may also consider inlays and onlays in other categories like cosmetic dental services.
 In that case, you have to pay all the costs out of the pocket.

 Ask your dentist for methods of payment in any case.
 Your dentist may offer more manageable and flexible payment options which will not be a financial burden.
-While you will have the benefit of a healthy tooth and more attractive look for your smile, the dentists can arrange costs that can keep you within your budget.
+While you will have the benefit of a healthy tooth and a more attractive look for your smile, dentists can arrange costs that can keep you within your budget.